-- Emotional Eating and Disordered Eating: A Meta-Analysis (project development)
+- Emotional Eating and Disordered Eating: A Meta-Analysis (data collection)

 Principal Investigator: Dara R. Musher-Eizenman, Ph.D.

-- Understanding Relationships between Adult Picky Eating and Disordered Eating: Negative Psychological Correlates as Moderators (manuscript submitted)
+- Understanding Relationships between Adult Picky Eating and Disordered Eating: Negative Psychological Correlates as Moderators (fourth revision under review)

-- Stigma about Picky Eating and Popular Dieters (manuscript submitted)
+- Stigma about Picky Eating and Popular Dieters (revise and resubmit)

 - Stress and Concern about Weight Gain Before/During COVID-19 Pandemic Relate to Eating Pathology in Caregivers (manuscript submitted)